Normal Memory Loss with Age Versus Dementia

 10 Warning Signs of Alzheimer’s

-The Alzheimer’s Association® created a list of warning signs to help people identify symptoms that may be related to Alzheimer’s or another dementia.
+The Alzheimer’s Association® created a list of warning signs to help you identify symptoms that may be related to Alzheimer’s or another dementia.

-The National Institute of Health is another good resource for information on this topic.
+The National Institute of Health is a good resource for information on this topic.

-If you are concerned you or a loved one may have dementia, a memory screening can establish a baseline or detect memory loss.
-Some types of dementia are reversible, like those caused by poor nutrition, vitamin deficiencies, depression, or infections.
-Contact the ADRC for a no-cost memory screening at 1-877-886-2372.
+If you are concerned that you or a loved one may have dementia, you can take a memory screen to establish a baseline or detect memory loss.
+Some types of dementia are reversible, like those caused by medical conditions, vitamin deficiencies, depression, or infections.
+Contact the ADRC for a free memory screening at 1-877-886-2372.

 Improving Brain Health